accelecode/ui_interactors/readme.md

 ## Usage

-#### Overview
+### Overview

 Use **interactors** to select, interact and test visibility of elements.
-The goal of the `ui_interactors` gem is to allow you to write simple `Ruby` code like this to automate functional testing of web applications - testing that is resilient to `HTML` layout changes and `CSS` style changes:
+The goal of the `ui_interactors` gem is to allow you to write simple `Ruby` code like this to automate functional tests for web applications - tests that are resilient to `HTML` layout changes and `CSS` style changes:

 ```ruby
 view('dashboard').is_not_visible!